Benton County district to appeal ruling on solid waste fees

 State law provides that if two districts can't agree on a division of this type of revenue, the money is divided equally between them.

 Under a 2011 agreement between the two districts, both districts kept the entire amount of the $1.50 per ton fee for waste generated within its district.
-In 2013, the Boston Mountain district declared the 2011 agreement void and withdrew.
+In 2013, the Boston Mountain district declared the 2011 agreement void and withdrew from it.
 Benton County filed a breach of contract lawsuit and succeeded in having the 2011 agreement enforced until it expired in 2016.

 The state Court of Appeals ruled in favor of the Boston Mountain district on Oct.
 30, 2019.
 In December 2019, the Benton County district amended its own regulations to reduce the waste assessment fee from $1.50 per ton of solid waste to $0.01 and to impose a $1.49 per ton "service fee" on waste haulers in the county.
 All of the money from the "service fee" was to be paid to the Benton County district.